dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T847: There is no scientific basis for certain claims.
+### T847: No scientific evidence supports these traditional claims.

 |Support|
 |---|